didi/mand-mobile/components/action-bar/README.en-US.md

 preview: https://didi.github.io/mand-mobile/examples/#/action-bar
 ---

-Bottom sidebar with a number of text or action buttons that can be used to present form information and submit buttons
+Bottom sidebar with a number of texts or action buttons that can be used to present form information and submit buttons

 ### Import